ntropy-unc/ntropy-unc.github.io/README.md

 TBD

 ### Editing the website locally
-Github pages run on jekyll
+Github pages run on jekyll.
 To edit the website locally and see changes in a browser:
 1. Install Ruby
 2. Install Bundler